jmiba/zotero-redisearch-rag/README.md

 These Python packages are included in `requirements.txt`, but you must still install Poppler + Tesseract on your system for per-page OCR to work.

+Optional cleanup enhancements:
+- LLM cleanup for low-quality chunks (OpenAI-compatible endpoint; can be slow/costly).

 ## Obsidian plugin build/install

 ```bash